-- Any of these Rules can be changed or deleted and new Rules can be introduced if threequarters of the votes at a special general meeting are in favour of the change(s). - Where an amendment of these Rules affects the purposes of the Association the prior approval of the Office of the Scottish Charity Regulator is required.
-The Association must submit its application for approval to the Office of the Scottish Charity Regulator not less than 42 days before the date on which the Association intends to amend its purposes.
-Any other amendment of these Rules requires to be notified to them within three months of the change having been made. - The Association must apply to the Financial Conduct Authority to register every rule change as set out in treasury regulations.
+- Any of these Rules can be changed or deleted and new Rules can be introduced if threequarters of the votes at a special general meeting are in favour of the change(s). - The Association must apply to the Financial Conduct Authority to register every rule change as set out in treasury regulations.
 Each Member must receive a copy of the change.
 No change is valid until it has been registered by the Financial Conduct Authority.
-The Association must notify The Scottish Housing Regulator within 28 days of the change or amendment being made. - 87.4 The Association can change its name if: - 87.4.1 three-quarters of the votes at a special general meeting are in favour of the change; and - 87.4.2 the Financial Conduct Authority approves the change in writing. - 87.4.3 the Office of the Scottish Charity Regulator has given its prior approval.
-The Association must submit its application for approval to the Office of the Scottish Charity Regulator not less than 42 days before the date on which the Association intends to change its name. - 87.5 If the Association changes its name in terms of Rule 87.4 it must notify The Scottish Housing Regulator in writing within 28 days of the change being made. - 87.6 The Association can change its registered or principal office but must: - 87.6.1 notify The Scottish Housing Regulator of the change in registered office within 28 days of the change having been made; and the Financial Conduct Authority as soon as possible after the change in registered office has been made. - 87.6.2 notify the Office of the Scottish Charity Regulator within 3 months of the change having been made.
+The Association must notify The Scottish Housing Regulator within 28 days of the change or amendment being made. - 85.3 The Association can change its name if: - 85.3.1 three-quarters of the votes at a special general meeting are in favour of the change; and - 85.3.2 the Financial Conduct Authority approves the change in writing. - 85.4 If the Association changes its name in terms of Rule 88.4 it must notify The Scottish Housing Regulator in writing within 28 days of the change being made. - 85.6 The Association can change its registered or principal office but must: - 85.6.1 notify The Scottish Housing Regulator of the change in registered office within 28 days of the change having been made; and the Financial Conduct Authority as soon as possible after the change in registered office has been made.